 ANNA: I will approach reading this cautiously.

-MELINDA: Same.
+MJ: Same.
 Ugh.
 I wish Takeshi Obata would pair up with someone new so I didn’t have to feel so sketchy about it.

 SEAN: Skip Beat! has a 38th volume, which features, be warned, the dreaded “let’s explain why the parent was abusive” flashback.